 Over 30 years ago, STAR-K Kosher Certification recognized a deep community need for a hotline.
 Today, the STAR-K Kosher Hotline answers close to 100,000 questions, annually, from consumers calling in from around the world.
 It is comprised of a team of seven highly-trained receptionists who answer the questions from a written script.
 All answers are pre-approved by one of the STAR-K Rabbonim, who are available to elaborate on certain questions.
 As the phones continue to ring off the hook since Shushan Purim, the hotline has received close to 6000 questions, in addition to the many hundreds we received via email and our app.
 These are the top ten questions that have been asked.

 If my oven is self-clean, do I just turn it on to kasher it?

 It’s not enough since the door and opposing face of the oven don’t usually get hot enough to clean.
 First clean those areas, then turn on the self-clean for the manufacturers recommended amount of time and it will be kashered.

 My prescription medicine is not listed in the guide.
 Should I not take it over Pesach?

 As the STAR-K 2017 Passover Directory clearly states, prescription medicines, under most circumstances, MUST be taken unless permission is granted from the prescribing physician AND your rav to abstain over Pesach.
 See page 111 in the directory for more details.

 There are many but here is one that is easy-All Colgate is acceptable.

 The label says Gluten-Free.
 Why isn’t it Kosher L’Pesach?

 Well, for starters, oats can be gluten-free and is most certainly chometz!
+Also, products can be converted in a way that makes them gluten-free yet still chometz.
 In addition, the standards, machinery and processing of gluten-free products may not meet up to the stringent Pesach requirements.